class DB

 // With a bare adapter (for testing or custom lifecycle)

-const db = new DB(adapter);
+const db = DB.from(adapter);

 const users = await db.query("SELECT * FROM users").run();